 The truth is that general exercise advice in the past has been focused on aerobic exercise, which is of course important.
 On the other hand strength training and building muscle has usually been seen as too strenuous for older people.

 Probably more importantly, in the past, the need for building muscle really wasn’t there.
 People had to get around more on foot and a larger population did physical labor.
 People were generally fit and strong enough to lead healthy and active lives.

 Also, the sad truth is that in the past on average people used to die from other health factors before old age frailty could set in.

 Fortunately, science and media have caught up with the benefits of strength training for older people.
 So we now have actual health recommendations that include resistance training for seniors.

 But why is muscle mass and strength so important?
 To simplify, there are two important reasons.
 Your muscles are your engine.
 All other physical activities depend on them.
-Lack of muscle mass will lead to degradation in balance, mobility, stamina, endurance, stability.
+Lack of muscle mass will lead to degradation in balance, mobility, stamina, endurance, and stability.
 You name it, it affects it.

 The other reason is that muscles act as a sort of buffer for health.
 They are metabolically more active than fat tissue.
 Higher muscle mass will help keep your blood sugar, blood pressure, inflammation, and cholesterol in check.
 Strong and healthy muscles will make all activities easier, increasing the likelihood of leading an active life that includes a lot of exercise.

 If you get seriously ill and bedridden, additional muscle mass buys you time.
 Being bedridden can quickly lead to loss of muscle mass and strength and the ability to walk.
 The less muscle mass you have, the higher the likelihood is of that happening.